whyxxh/rubs-compiler/README.md

 ### Quick TODO - Direction

 - [x] make an interpreter for arithmetic expressions
-- [ ] make a basic compiler for arithmetic expressions
+- [ ] make an interpreter for a basic programming language
 - [ ] make a basic C subset compiler

 ### more specific steps (first few days)